Prerequisites:

 FS.md

-IX package manager can be used standalone on any supported OS, or as a base package manager on Linux stal/IX distribution.
+The IX package manager can be used standalone on any supported OS or as the base package manager in the stal/IX Linux distribution.

-This document describes the IX usage as part of stal/IX.
+This document describes the use of IX as part of stal/IX.

 ix# find /ix/store/0GsKotnAh74LIcvO-bin-bzip2/